OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/09-temp-sensor.md

 ### A Closer Look at the Code

-Here we've introduced **reading and writing to the filesystem**.
+Here we control a **1-Wire device through the Omega's filesystem** by reading and writing files.
 We also introduced the concept of **scanning a bus** for devices and device addresses.
+We'll also explain a bit about the `__name__ == '__main__'` business - what it does, and when should you use it.

-##### Reading and Writing to the Filesystem
+#### Hardware and the Omega's Filesystem

-The Omega's hardware such as the serial ports, I2C, and SPI bus are exposed as files somewhere in the system.
-In order for software and programs to interact with these connections, they must work with the corresponding files.
+The Omega's hardware such as the serial ports, I2C, and SPI bus are exposed as files somewhere in the system (in fact, this is true for most Linux systems).
+In order for software and programs to interact with these connections, they must work with the corresponding files by reading and writing.
 This is a very important concept, so please make sure to remember it!

+##### Working with Files

 When working with a file from within a program, you must go through the following steps: